 - Heightened sense of well-being and enhanced self-confidence

-These effects will go away if you stop taking more of it.
+These effects will go away if one stops taking more of it.
 What will determine how long these effects will persist?
-In fact, they will depend on the type of Barbiturates you have taken.
+In fact, they will depend on the type of Barbiturates taken.

 A common problem with any form of addiction is the addicts fail to sense how much is too much.
 Regrettably, this impaired judgment often results in overdoses or development of severe symptoms.

-In the same manner, Barbiturates effects become more dangerous as you take more of it.
+In the same manner, Barbiturates effects become more dangerous as one takes more of it.
 To make things worse, there is a very thin line between the effective and toxic dose.

-When you take large doses of Barbiturates, you may develop one or more of the following symptoms:
+When a patient takes large doses of Barbiturates, one may develop one or more of the following symptoms: